 GHS Questions – Questions – Questions!

-At CLMI we have had hundreds of questions about GHS compliance these past few months, especially as we near the December 1st deadline to provide GHS training.
+At CLMI we have had hundreds of questions about GHS compliance these past several months, especially leading up to the December 1, 2013 deadline to provide GHS training.
 As one of the first SH&E professionals to create Right to Know / Haz Com training and compliance materials and provide training services, there aren’t many questions I haven’t had to answer.
 Most of the questions we are getting now revolve around the content of the GHS training for workers or how OSHA might enforce the new Standard.
 So I want to take a few minutes to explain some of the key elements of the revised OSHA Hazard Communication standard adopting the Global Harmonized System of Classification and Labeling of Chemicals.
 And then share a few training tips I’ve learned and practiced while training thousands of workers on Haz Com and now GHS.

 First, with the GHS revisions you do not have to completely redo all of your Haz Com training.
 You do not have to reeducate workers about the Haz Com Standard and how to access information, nor retrain workers on the hazards of the chemicals they face, how to protect themselves, how to react in an emergency, etc. The training that you now have to provide must focus on the new GHS Labeling System and the revised Safety Data Sheet format.